ikus060/minarca/README.md

   * Include rdiff-backup patch to improve regression speed
   * Fix support for setuptools >= 70
   * Upgrade to latest KivyMD version
-  * Raise notification if local backup is too old
+  * Raise notification if backup is too old
-  * Implement retention period for local backup
+  * Implement retention period for direct backup
   * Disable retention period setting if user lacks permission to modify it
 * Minarca Server
   * Upgrade rdiffweb to v2.9.1